sparrow007/CarouselRecyclerview/README.md

 I would recommend you to use image loading library like Glide for loading image in reflection image for better performance

+## Contribute 🤝
+If you like the project and somehow wants to contribute, you are welcome to contribute by either submitting issues, refactor, pull request Thankyou.

 ## License
 ```xml